 \section{Abstract}

-Vector quantized variational autoencoder (VQ-VAE) is a discrete auto-encoder that compresses images into discrete tokens.
-It is difficult to train due to discretization.
-In this paper, we propose a simple yet effective technique, dubbed \textbf{Gaussian Quant (GQ)}, that converts a Gaussian VAE with certain constraint into a VQ-VAE without training.
-GQ generates random Gaussian noise as a codebook and finds the closest noise to the posterior mean.
+Vector-quantized variational autoencoders (VQ-VAEs) are discrete autoencoders that compress images into discrete tokens.
+However, they are difficult to train due to discretization.
+In this paper, we propose a simple yet effective technique dubbed \textbf{Gaussian Quant (GQ)}, which first trains a Gaussian VAE under certain constraints and then converts it into a VQ-VAE without additional training.
+For conversion, GQ generates random Gaussian noise as a codebook and finds the closest noise vector to the posterior mean.
 Theoretically, we prove that when the logarithm of the codebook size exceeds the bits-back coding rate of the Gaussian VAE, a small quantization error is guaranteed.
-Practically, we propose a heuristic to train Gaussian VAE for effective GQ, named target divergence constraint (TDC).
+Practically, we propose a heuristic to train Gaussian VAEs for effective conversion, named the target divergence constraint (TDC).
 Empirically, we show that GQ outperforms previous VQ-VAEs, such as VQGAN, FSQ, LFQ, and BSQ, on both UNet and ViT architectures.
-Furthermore, TDC also improves upon previous Gaussian VAE discretization methods, such as TokenBridge.
+Furthermore, TDC also improves previous Gaussian VAE discretization methods, such as TokenBridge.
 The source code is provided in \url{https://github.com/tongdaxu/VQ-VAE-from-Gaussian-VAE}.